mihirchronicles/mihirchronicles.github.io/content/bookshelf/on-writing-well.md

 - Writing is such a lonely work that I try to keep myself cheered up.
 - Writing is thinking on paper.
 Anyone who thinks clearly can write clearly, about anything at all.
 - But on the question of who you're writing for, don't be eager to please.
-- Don’t annoy your readers by over-explaining—by telling them something they already know or can figure out.
+- Don’t annoy your readers by over-explaining-by telling them something they already know or can figure out.
 - Clichés are the enemy of taste.
 - ‘Myself’ is the refuge of idiots taught early that ‘me’ is a dirty word.
 - Every writer is starting from a different point and is bound for a different destination.
 Yet many writers are paralyzed by the thought that they are competing with everybody else who is trying to write and presumably doing it better.
 Forget the competition and go at your own pace.
 Your only contest is with yourself.